 Keep reading while we discuss lifespan, grooming requirements, trainability, and more to help you make an educated decision.

 At a Glance

 The French Lop is the only giant lop-eared rabbit.
 It can grow to nearly 3 feet tall and can weigh up to 15 pounds.
 It’s not as popular as many other breeds due to its large size.

 While this large rabbit can look intimidating, it has a pleasant temperament and is friendly towards children and other animals.
 It’s calm, relaxed, and will quickly bond with family members.
 It enjoys being around family members and will allow you to pick it up and carry it around.
 It doesn’t like to be left alone and could begin to chew things if left alone too long.

 Health & Care

-Your French Lob is very easy to maintain and only requires an occasional brushing.
-Once every week or so should be fine when they are not shedding, and once every two or three days when they are shedding will be enough to keep their fur in good shape.
+Your French Lop is very easy to maintain and only requires an occasional brushing.
+Once every week or so should be fine when they are not shedding, and once every 2 or 3 days when they are shedding will be enough to keep their fur in good shape.
 You should not need to bathe them, but you will need to trim their nails on occasion.